cosmos/developer-portal/ida-customizations/ida-course/0-blockchain-basics/4-consensus.md

 </HighlightBox>

-In pBFT, a **replica** is a network node that maintains a full copy of the ledger state.
-Periodically, a "primary" replica is selected to create a new block, and it broadcasts a message containing an order of transactions to the other replicas for approval.
-When a threshold of agreement is reached, the message is verified.
+In pBFT, a **replica** is a network node that maintains a full copy of the ledger state. pBFT is a three-phase protocol, in which the client sends a request to a so-called primary.
+In the first phase, the primary broadcasts the request with a sequence number to the replicas.
+Then the replicas agree on the sequence number and create a message.
+When a threshold of agreement is reached by the replicas, the message is verified.
+The replicas agree on the overall order of transactions within a view.
 The broader network is informed about transaction blocks when they are finalized (signed by sufficient replicas).

 pBFT brings two main advantages to consensus on blockchains: